codahale/veil-go/README.md

 A Veil message combines all of these primitives to provide multi-recipient messages.

-First, the sender creates an ephemeral header key pair and creates a header block consisting of the ephemeral header private key and the total length of all encrypted headers plus padding.
-For each recipient, the sender encrypts a copy of the header using `veil.kdf.kem.header` and `veil.authenc.header`.
+First, the sender generates a random message key and and creates a header block consisting of the message key and the total length of all encrypted headers plus padding.
+For each recipient, the sender encrypts a copy of the header using `veil.kem`.
 Finally, the sender adds optional random padding to the end of the encrypted headers.

 Second, the sender uses `veil.schnorr` to create a signature of both the encrypted headers (including any padding) and the plaintext.

-Finally, the sender uses `veil.kdf.kem.message` and `veil.authenc.stream` to encrypt the message and the signature using the ephemeral header public key.
+Finally, the sender uses `veil.authenc.stream` to encrypt the message and the signature using the message key.

-To decrypt a message, the recipient iterates through the message, searching for a decryptable header using the shared secret between the ephemeral header public key and recipient's private key.
-When a header is successfully decrypted, the ephemeral header private key and the sender's public key is used to re-derive the shared secret, and the message is decrypted.
+To decrypt a message, the recipient iterates through the message, searching for a decryptable header.
+When a header is successfully decrypted, the message key is recovered, and the message is decrypted.
 The signature is verified against the encrypted headers and the plaintext, assuring authenticity.

 ### Passphrase-Based Encryption

-To safely store secret keys, `veil.kdf.balloon` is used with a 32-byte random salt to derive a key.
+To safely store secret keys, `veil.balloon-kdf` is used with a 32-byte random salt to derive a key.
 The secret key is encrypted with `veil.authenc.secret-key`.

 ## What's the point